Perjeta (Pertuzumab)

 Primary Uses

-Perjeta treats HER2-positive breast cancer in two stages: metastatic (spreading) breast cancer and early breast cancer (either before or after surgery).
-It’s only used for patients whose tumor has tested positive for the HER2 protein.
+Perjeta is used for metastatic (spreading) breast cancer and early breast cancer, either before or after surgery.
+It is prescribed only for patients whose tumors test positive for HER2.

 How It Works